mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 ![](Images/2.13.png)

-- Add and view changes and than commit..
+- Add and view changes and than commit.

 ```
 $ git status